Project Heads

 ZIB

-The project aims at developing and employing numerical methods for simulation and optimization of coupled emitter – cavity systems, and to use these methods for designing systems of QDs coupled to integrated, high-Q microcavities for state engineering.
-Further we aim at coupling efficiency enhancement for integrated, waveguide-coupled setups.
-A main goal is the investigation and development of contour integration based methods for eigenvalue solvers and for eigenmode expansion, and their application to topical devices for photonic quantum technology.
-A schematics of a contour integration based modal expansion is depicted in Fig. 1.
+The project aims at developing and employing numerical methods for simulation and optimization of coupled emitter – cavity systems, and to use these methods for designing systems of quantum dots coupled to integrated, high-Q microcavities for state engineering.
+Further, we aim at coupling efficiency enhancement for integrated, waveguide-coupled setups.
+A main goal is the investigation and development of contour-integral-based methods for eigensolvers and for resonance expansion, and their application to topical devices for photonic quantum technology.
+A schematics of a contour-integral-based resonance expansion is depicted in Fig. 1.

-Research results of this project include the numerical optimization of fiber-coupled single-photon sources [1], a new method to compute eigenvalue sensitivities [2], and a new method for resonance expansions of quadratic quantities [3].
-Further research results of this project include applications of the developed methods to systems of emitters and plasmonic and nanooptical resonators [4,5,6,7,8,9].
+Research results of this project include the numerical optimization of fiber-coupled single-photon sources [1] and of photonic crystal cavities [2], a new method to compute eigenfrequency sensitivities [3], a method for resonance expansions of quadratic quantities [4], a method for the computation of poles and zeros and their sensitivities [5], the accurate and efficient numerical computation of eigenfrequency sensitivities near exceptional points [6] (see Fig. 2), and an approach for the rational approximation of photonic response functions with the AAA algorithm [7] (see Fig. 3).
+Further research results of this project include applications of the developed methods to systems of emitters and plasmonic and nanooptical resonators [8-15] and to state engineering of quantum gases [16].

-Further, research data and software have been made available via open access data publications [10,11,12,13].
+Research data and software have been made available via open access data publications [17-25].

 External Website